polyaxon/polyaxon/site/docs/automation/index.md

 ## Features
  * Lineage: Strongly typed inputs and outputs for a full provenance of parameters and data.
  * Helpers: All workflows can be parameterized, cached by default, with pre-computed results, outputs, and artifacts.
- * Massive scale: Fully distributed, several scheduling strategies, controlled concurrency, fault-tolerant, scale to multiple nodes, clusters, and hundred of thousands of concurrent executions.
+ * Massive scale: Fully distributed, several scheduling strategies, controlled concurrency, fault-tolerant, scale to multiple nodes, clusters, and hundreds of thousands of concurrent executions.
  * Dynamic, customizable, and extensible: Use several runtimes in your graph of operations, experiments, jobs, services, distributed jobs, ...